 Bungy jumping is an extreme sport where you jump from a bridge or a tower with an elastic rope tied to your ankle.
 The rope stretches to allow you to bounce back up and not hit the ground.

 If you’re travelling with the family, here are more things to do in Macao for kids.
-Macao has a growing collection of luxury resorts and a vibrant nightlife.
+Macao has a growing collection of new Macau hotels and luxury resorts and a Macau nightlife is vibrant.
 Check out Macao’s hippest neighbourhood – Taipa and wander the back streets to discover the city’s European charm.